 4.1.
 Negotiation: news that interests or affects teens

 From the very outset of each focus group, teens spontaneously discussed what news is to them and how they define it.
 An unambiguous definition did not exist among interviewees.
 Most teens also expressed concerns about how to know what is real or not on the Internet and their interests varied greatly within and across groups.
 What news is and what kind of news matters varies greatly among teens: general current events such as global debates on climate change; hard news regarding killings in a specific country; soft news regarding influencers on social media or professional soccer players and even information regarding homework or what is happening in their schools or families – all this can be news.
-The excerpt below in which teens compare practices shows how interests play a central role in defining news.
+The excerpt below, in which teens compare practices, shows how interests play a central role in defining news.
 While respondents M2 and M3 considered stories on Snapchat published by newspapers not to be news because they are “useless,” another respondent (M1) responded by explaining that French and Belgian newspapers (Le Monde, Le Soir, La Dernière Heure – La DH) or sports newspapers (L’Equipe) publish news through stories on Snapchat.
 It is not so much the source that leads teens to consider content to be newsworthy, but their interests.

 Focus group M (from school 4)